Alarm In France After 2,500 Mass For Illegal Rave - UrduPoint

 Alarm In France After 2,500 Mass For Illegal Rave

-Local gendarmes tried "prevent this event but faced fierce hostility from many partygoers" who set one of their cars of fire and threw bottles and stones, it said.
+Local gendarmes tried to "prevent this event but faced fierce hostility from many partygoers" who set one of their cars of fire and threw bottles and stones, the statement said.

 Those present had come from across France and even abroad, it said.

-Reports said that the rave party took place in a empty warehouse belonging to a storage company.
+Reports said that the rave party took place in an empty warehouse belonging to a storage company.

 Prosecutors have opened an investigation into the illegal organisation of a musical gathering and premeditated violence against persons in authority.

-Vehicles registered from all over France were still parked at the site Friday and many revellers were present as techno music thudded away, an AFP journalist said.
+Vehicles registered from all over France were still parked at the site Friday.

 - 'Little social distancing' - Participants interviewed by AFP said that the revellers had included partygoers from foreign countries, including Spain and Britain.

-One participant, who gave his name as Jo from the Alsace region of eastern France and refused to be identified further, said they had all met at a meeting point on Thursday evening in the parking lot of a shopping centre.
+One participant, who gave his name as Jo from the Alsace region of eastern France and refused to be identified further, said they had all met at a designated spot Thursday evening in the parking lot of a shopping centre.

 He acknowledged that "very few had respected social distancing" at the event, which was supposed only to end later on Saturday.

-French authorities have been particularly concerned about mass wildcat rave parties throughout the pandemic but New Year's night was a particular concern.
+French authorities have been worried about mass rave parties throughout the pandemic, but New Year's night was a particular concern.

 In the southern city of Marseille, security forces halted an illegal party grouping some 300 people, police said.
-Over 150 people were warned and the three suspected organisers have been arrested.
+More than 150 people were warned, and the three suspected organisers have been arrested.

 Interior Minister Gerald Darmanin said that 132,000 police had been deployed across France for the New Year celebrations to ensure security and that the curfew was respected.